-- Firefox Developer Edition – The only browser made just for developers, Firefox Developer Edition was created with your workflow in mind.
-Build, test, scale and more all from one place, for the first time ever.
+- Firefox Developer Edition – Firefox Developer Edition was created with your workflow in mind, build, test, scale and more all from one place.

 - Craft – STOP reading this and just install it!
 Craft is a suite of plugins that allows you to design with real data.

 - Reduce App – Compress huge Sketch files to a light one.

 - Zeplin – Zeplin is a great collaboration tool for designers and developers; design hands-off has never been easier.

 - PixelSnap – PixelSnap replaced xScope from my previous list, this tool is super speedy!
 You can measure anything on your screen at lightspeed.

 - ColorSnapper – ColorSnapper replaced Sip from my previous list, a great little app that allows to collect, adjust and export colors of any pixel.

 - Tuxera NTFS – Full read-write compatibility with NTFS-formatted drives on macOS.